|Nutrition Facts (per serving)|

 Worth the effort, this is one dessert cocktail that you'll want to perfect ahead of time.
 With a little practice, you'll be ready to mix up a round anytime you want to put a "wow" factor into a dinner party.

-- 3/4 ounce crème anglaise (with 1 tablespoon of port wine)
+3/4 ounce crème anglaise, made with 1 tablespoon port wine

 Gather the ingredients.